Prekshabarjatya/React-State-Hooks-and-Routing/Superhero Application Form/About.md

-## What I Learned From Building SuperheroForm
+## What I Learned From Building Superhero Application Form

 - Explored how to use React's `useState` for managing form field state individually for text, password, select, and checkboxes.
 - Learned to implement controlled components for user input—each field’s value is tied to state and updated via `onChange`.